0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ![spaghetti alla busara at versus meridianem](/food/foodventures/images/versus-meridianem-spaghetti.jpg){:width="40%"}{: .image-right} ![spaghetti alla busara at versus meridianem](/food/foodventures/images/versus-meridianem-pizza.jpg){:width="40%"}{: .image-right}

-I ordered the spaghetti *alla busara* ("with langoustines", a species similar to crayfish that is local to Veneto), which just tastes like a regular tomato sauce spaghetti that I could whip up at home, with a few chunks of seafood thrown in.
+I ordered the spaghetti *alla busara* ("with langoustines", a species similar to crayfish that is local to Veneto).
+It tasted like a regular tomato sauce spaghetti that I could whip up at home, with a few chunks of seafood thrown in.
 It was pretty expensive (€16), but then again, the portion was huge and I could barely finish it.

 Kevin ordered a pizza, I don't recall the name, but I do remember being in awe at how much meat was on the thing.
 Maybe it wasn't a classic Venetian dish, but I know he had a good time with all that meat.